 Miles – 19.2

 As we hiked out of the Old Faithful valley, the eclipse ended.
 We continued on toward Summit Lake.
 When we got there, we took a nice long break.
-Then we headed on to the Wyomming/Idaho border.
-Or next objective was the border of Yellowstone, which we shortly came to.
+Then we headed on to the Wyoming/Idaho border.
+Our next objective was the border of Yellowstone National Park, which we shortly came to.
 We could now freely camp where ever we desired.
 No more assigned camp sites.
 As the day was ending, we turned North on an old road, which we camped on.
 In a few miles, we will start the Mack’s Inn alt.
-This alternate route chops thirty-seven miles off.
+This alternate route chops thirty-seven trail miles off.
 Since were are now eight days behind on our schedule, it seemed like a smart thing to do.
 We should get there tomorrow.

 Old Faithful (22_012)